jvisser/golden-axe-32x-edition/doc/re/render.md

 The game uses a 64x64 nametable.
 There is a RAM cache `NametableRAMCache`.
 Map rendering is done in full 32 block (16 pixels wide/high) columns from the `TileMap` to `NametableRAMCache`.

-VDP updates are done by filling `MapColumnDMABuffer` with a full 64 VDP nametable sized column (8 pixels wide/high) from `NametableRAMCache`.
+VDP updates are done by filling `MapColumnDMABuffer` with a full 64 VDP nametable entry sized (128 bytes) column (8 pixels wide/high) from `NametableRAMCache`.
 This DMA data is then sent in `VBlankInterruptHandler`.

 ### Code/data pointers